napari/napari.github.io/tutorials/dask.md

 Of course, the GUI isn't as responsive as it would be if you had processed the data up front and loaded the results into RAM and viewed them in `napari` (it's doing a lot of work after all!), but it's suprisingly usable, and allows you to preview the result of a relatively complex processing pipeline *on-the-fly*, for arbitrary timepoints/channels, while storing *only* the raw data on disk.

 ![image](./resources/dask2.gif)

+This workflow is very much patterned after [another great post by John Kirkam, Matthew Rocklin, and Matthew McCormick](https://blog.dask.org/2019/08/09/image-itk) that describes a similar image processing pipeline using [ITK](https://itk.org/).  `napari` simply sits at the end of this lazy processing chain, ready to show you the result on demand!

 ### Further Reading